Sign-SZPO: Provable Preference-based Reinforcement Learning with an Unknown Link Function: Proof of Theorem

 \subsection{Proof of Convergence Rate}

-Now, we follow the Lyapunov drift analysis framework to analyze \texttt{ZSPO} in algorithm~\ref{alg:zspo}.
-For simplicity, let the perturbation distance $\mu_t = \mu$ to be time-homogeneous.
+Now, we follow the Lyapunov drift analysis framework to analyze \texttt{Sign-SZPO} in algorithm~\ref{alg:szpo}.
+For simplicity, let the perturbation distance $\mu_t = \mu$ be time-homogeneous.
 Since the value function $V(\pi_{\vtheta})$ is $L$-smooth, by Lemma~\ref{lemma:smooth-linearization}, we can approximate the value function increment at each gradient step as follows:

-where the first equality is due to the ascent update in line 9 of algorithm~\ref{alg:zspo} and the second equality is due to the expression of $\hat{\vg}_t$ in line 8 of algorithm~\ref{alg:zspo} and the fact that the sign is either $1$ or $-1$, so it would not affect the norm.
+where the first equality is due to the ascent update in line 9 of algorithm~\ref{alg:szpo} and the second equality is due to the expression of $\hat{\vg}_t$ in line 8 of algorithm~\ref{alg:szpo} and the fact that the sign is either $1$ or $-1$, so it would not affect the norm.
 By Lemma~\ref{lemma: normal-norm}, the expected squared norm of the perturbation vector $\vv_t$ is exactly the dimension $d$, so we can proceed as:

 where in the last equality, we add and subtract the sign of the value function difference $\sign[V(\pi_{\vtheta_t'}) - V(\pi_{\vtheta_t}) ]$.
-The first term $D_1$ does not involve any human feedback.
-The second term $D_2$ characterizes the difference between the majority vote result and the sign of the value function, which we hope they coincide in most cases.
-In order to efficiently bound the gradient norm, we would need to extract a negative drift from either $D_1$ or $D_2$, which directly relates to the gradient of the value function.
+The first term $D_1$ does not involve any preference feedback.
+The second term $D_2$ characterizes the difference between the majority vote result and the sign of the value function, which we hope coincides in most cases.
+To efficiently bound the gradient norm, we would need to extract a negative drift from either $D_1$ or $D_2$, which directly relates to the gradient of the value function.
 Indeed, it comes from $D_1$.
 From a high-level, if the perturbation vector $\vv_t$ has a positive inner product with the gradient, the perturbed policy $\pi_{\vtheta_t'}$ should have a larger value function, since the parameter shifts towards the gradient ascending direction, then we will have $\sign[V(\pi_{\vtheta_t'}) - V(\pi_{\vtheta_t})] \geq 0$ and as a consequence $D_1 \geq 0 $.
-The following lemma relates $D_1$ to the gradient norm: \begin{lemma} For \texttt{ZSPO}, conditioned on the information filtration $\gF_t$ of any time $t$, the negative drift term $D_1$ can be upper bounded as follows:
+The following lemma relates $D_1$ to the gradient norm: \begin{lemma} For \texttt{Sign-SZPO}, conditioned on the information filtration $\gF_t$ of any time $t$, the negative drift term $D_1$ can be upper bounded as follows:

 \end{lemma} The proof of Lemma~\ref{lemma:negtive-drift} is deferred.
 With its help, we can obtain the following drift upper bound: